Home » Dessert Recipes » No Churn Salted Butterscotch Ice Cream

 • Remove from heat, transfer to a bowl, and store covered in the fridge until chilled.
 Toast pecans while the mixture is cooling and set aside.

-• In a large bowl, beat heavy whipping cream on high speed until soft peaks form, about 5 minutes.
+• In a large bowl, beat heavy whipping cream on high speed with a hand mixer until soft peaks form, about 5 minutes.

 • Stir in powdered sugar and remaining vanilla, continue to beat until thick peaks form.
 Whisk in cooled butterscotch mixture and pecans until smooth.